Tammar wallaby: Senses

-The tammar wallaby can see at 324° peripheral vision and 50° binocular vision, give them a wide field view but still being about to see their hands in front of them.
+The tammar wallaby can see at 324° peripheral vision and 50° binocular vision, which gives them a wide field view but still being about to see their hands in front of them.
 It can discern light gradients better than most other small mammals, such as rabbits.
 Its vision is, nevertheless, not as good as that of a cat or human.
 Tammar wallabies appear to have some colour vision: its eyes have only blue sensitive and green sensitive photoreceptor cones, allowing it to see colour in the blue-green band of the colour spectrum, but not the longer wavelengths of the red-yellow band.
 Nevertheless, in the band where it can see colour, it can differentiate between two monochromatic colours with wavelengths as close as 20 nm apart.

 The pinna (ear) of the tammar wallaby is mobile, allowing it to track sounds from different parts of its surroundings without moving its head.
 A tammar wallaby can point its pinna at a sound source and increase its eardrum's sound pressure by 25–30 dB at 5 kHz.
 When the pinna moves away from the sound source, the animal's hearing level quickly drops.
 When born, a tammar wallaby's sense of smell is already developed; this allows the newborn to find its mother's pouch by scent.